jaeger alternatives and similar packages

 Get Involved

 Jaeger is an open source project with open governance.
-We welcome contributions from the community, and we’d love your help to improve and extend the project.
+We welcome contributions from the community, and we would love your help to improve and extend the project.
 Here are some ideas for how to get involved.
-Many of them don’t even require any coding.
+Many of them do not even require any coding.

 Features